jaszczomp71/jaszczomp71/README.md

 - 👋 Hi, I’m Maciek
-- 👀 I’m interested in back end dev in blockchain domain
+- 👀 I’m audio engineer with love to new technology
-- 🌱 I’m currently learning Solidity and node.js, .js, python
+- 🌱 I’m currently learning Solidity and python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jaszczomp71/jaszczomp71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.